 At its peak in the late 1980s, Halifax's annual Mardi Gras event drew over 40,000 people to downtown Halifax on Hallowe'en.
 Halifax was known across the country as the place to party on All Hallow's Eve.

-Started spontaneously in the mid-1980s, Mardi Gras drew families early in the evening, then costumed revelers took over the downtown streets.
+Started spontaneously in the mid-1980s, Halifax's Mardi Gras event drew families early in the evening, before costumed revelers took over the downtown streets later in the evening.
 Argyle Street was cordoned off and the surrounding streets overflowed with partiers.

-By the time these photographs were taken by Halifax Tourism in 1989, many in the community felt Mardi Gras had degenerated into "a drunken brawl," as Alderman (later Mayor) Walter Fitzgerald said in an October 1990 report to Council.
+By the time these photographs were taken by Halifax Tourism in 1989, many in the community felt Mardi Gras had degenerated into "a drunken brawl," as Alderman (and later Mayor) Walter Fitzgerald described in an October 1990 report to Council.

-While Hallowe'en is still celebrated heartily in Halifax, the spontaneous rowdiness of Mardi Gras has been replaced by organized events such as the Nocturne arts festival, the Busker's Festival, or the In the Dead of the Winter event.
+While Hallowe'en is still celebrated heartily in Halifax, the spontaneous rowdiness of Mardi Gras has been replaced by more organized events such as the Nocturne arts festival, the Busker's Festival, or the In the Dead of Winter music festival.